pkom79/email-metrics-cloud/docs/BRANDING.md

 - Hover overlays: app-specific, not part of the standardized Info tooltip scope.

 Audience Size Performance (new):
-- Section: use the standard section container and header with `Layers` icon and `InfoTooltipIcon`.
+- Section: use the standard section container and header with calendar icon (`CalendarFold`) and `InfoTooltipIcon`.
 - Controls: single metric dropdown using `SelectBase` (h-9).
 Default metric is “Avg Campaign Revenue”.
 - Buckets: 4 bars/cards laid left→right with indigo-filled bars and subtle indigo gradient backdrop.
 - Tooltips: per-bar hover tooltip mirrors Send Frequency with 11px text, shows campaign count, total emails, averages, and weighted rates.
 - Limited-data notice: show a small secondary line when sample < 12 campaigns.

-Subject Analysis (new):
+Subject Line Analysis (new):
 - Section: use standard section container and header with `Type` icon and `InfoTooltipIcon`.
+- Subsections should not include leading icons in their sub-headers; keep the main header icon only.
 - Controls: two dropdowns using `SelectBase` (h-9): left is Segment (default “All Segments”), right is Metric (Open Rate default; also CTO, Click Rate, Revenue per Email).
 - Notices: include an info tooltip noting Apple MPP inflation on opens and that comparisons are weighted by emails sent; also mention the 2-year cap.
 - Cards: compact bordered cards for length bins and feature lifts; use semantic colors for lift deltas (`text-emerald-600` positive, `text-rose-600` negative).
 Text sizes 11–14px per this guide.